minimice/about-me/README.md

 ## Career
 ## 🇸🇪
+**Schibsted**
+*Oct 2021 to March 2022*

+In the Cloud Governance team where I served as the AWS expert, providing best practise guidance on everything cloud.

 **H&M**
-*Feb 2021 to Present*
+*Feb 2021 to Oct 2021*

-Working in the AI Foundation team (Dev tools and infra) building a unified MLOps platform where teams can share their usecases and build ML models.
+In the AI Foundation team (Dev tools and infra) building a unified MLOps platform where teams can share their usecases and build ML models.
+I built terraform modules and served as the IaC expert, evaluating every team's IaC maturity level in the AI foundation business unit.

 **Sinch**
 *August 2020 to Feb 2021*